Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Special demarcators inside comments are used to define blocks and sub-blocks.
 Blocks and sub-blocks serve the purpose of coarse, high-level navigation.
-2. We display the source code in a 3 column format with a wide center column that is used to work on the code and 2 narrower columns to see the preceding and following code sections.
+2. We display the source code in a 3 column format with a wider center column that is used to work on the code and 2 narrower side columns to see the preceding and following code sections.
 This makes is possible to view roughtly 150 lines of code at a time which covers even the longest functions.
 3. We use kybd based code folding (which we call summarization).
 Any sectional element in the code can be summarized.
 Blocks and sub-blocks, functions and structures, enums and comment blocks can all be summarized.
-Summarization or de-summarization is done using Ctrl-S or Command-S.
+Summarization or de-summarization is done using Ctrl-S (Command-S on OSX).
 It is very efficient and blends in well with code-editing and navigation.
 The developer is already using the kybd for these functions and since summarisation is also kybd controlled,